 No one wants to lose his or her sight.
 It's way too important to your quality of life.
 When you face surgery for cataracts, your main goal is to preserve your vision.
 The considerations presented in this article will help you achieve that goal.
 Obviously, there is no guarantee, but the statistics are definitely in your favor.

-How Do I Know What Things You Should Consider?
+How Do I Know What Factors to Consider?

 My goal is to help you preserve your vision by providing you with information I consider important for successful cataract surgery.
 I understand that every person's experience is unique, and you may not have the same experience as I did.
 I also know that you may incur unnecessary risk if you do not at least consider the items I mention here.